Vår Energi picks catering services provider for its oil & gas assets off Norway

 Norwegian oil and gas company Vår Energi has handed out a long-term offshore catering deal, covering its assets on the Norwegian Continental Shelf (NCS), to ESS Support Services.

-While announcing the five-year contract on Wednesday, Vår Energi explained that this deal encompasses all services related to offshore catering on board its installations on the NCS, setting “high standards” for sustainable delivery.
-This includes increased utilization of local content, food, and service delivery both in the north and south regions.
+While announcing the five-year contract, Vår Energi explains that the deal encompasses all services related to offshore catering on board its installations on the NCS, setting “high standards” for sustainable delivery.
+This includes increased utilisation of local content, food, and service delivery both in the north and south regions.

 Kjetil K. Barbo, Vår Energi’s Procurement Manager, remarked: “Vår Energi is committed to deliver a better future and follow a clear and ambitious road map towards more sustainable operations.
 Together with our suppliers and contractors we see considerable opportunity to work in a more sustainable direction.
 With this contract we raise the bar and continue to improve in an important area.”